Ensuring privacy when undertaking surveillance

 Making privacy protection the norm

 At Axis, we strive to provide customers with the guidance and tools to help people secure their video data and safeguard privacy.
-We encourage organizations to be aware of their responsibilities and make responsible use of data part of the norm.
+We encourage organizations to be aware of their responsibilities and prioritize responsible use of data.